 The increasing popularity of streaming movies and TV shows over the internet has brought with it some big challenges for many Australians.

 Some internet connections simply can’t cope with the speed needed to watch video without it being low quality and/or constantly buffering.
 Additionally, miserly bandwidth caps are quickly reached.

 What's The Speed You Need?

-Speed and bandwidth requirements aren’t an issue if you’re with Lightning Broadband.
-Even our entry level home broadband plan (25Mbps) is more than enough to have you watching HD quality movies and your favourite TV shows without the frustration of buffering.
+Speed and bandwidth requirements aren’t an issue if you’re with Australian ISP Lightning Broadband.
+Even our entry level home broadband plan (25Mbps over a fixed wireless internet connection) is more than enough to have you watching HD quality movies and your favourite TV shows without the frustration of buffering.
 We also offer plans if you wish to stream 4K (Ultra HD, UHD) video.

 You won’t have to worry about bandwidth quotas either as we offer unlimited data – watch video as your heart desires.

 We understand it’s an online world now, so we go to great lengths to ensure that you’ll never be left screaming at the screen.
 After all, a happy customer is one that will stay with us and tell others about their great experience.

 For general information, below are the internet connection speed recommendations in Megabits per second (Mbps) per stream for playing movies and TV shows through various popular streaming services: